Banca Ifis Logo

 • Loss Data Collection activity has now been consolidated, also thanks to Risk Management’s constant efforts to disseminate a culture of pro-actively managing and raising awareness of operational risks among the various structures;

-• by the prospective self-assessment of risk exposure through the execution of periodic Risk Self Assessment and Model Risk Self Assessment campaigns, aimed at obtaining an overall view of risks in terms of frequency and/or potential financial impact and of the related organisational safeguards and, in the context of monitoring the evolution of IT risk and assessing the effectiveness of measures to protect ICT resources, by the Group’s ICT Risk Assessment process and monitoring of IT services provided by ICT third parties.
+• by the prospective self-assessment of risk exposure through the execution of periodic Risk Self Assessment and Model Risk Self Assessment campaigns, aimed at obtaining an overall view of risks in terms of frequency and/or potential financial impact and of the related organisational safeguards.

-In addition, the Group’s operational risk management framework foresees the definition of a set of indicators that can promptly identify the presence of vulnerabilities in the exposure of the Bank and its subsidiaries to operational risks.
+In addition to the activities described above, according to its operational risk management framework (including the ICT and Security risk), the Group defines a set of measures that can promptly identify the presence of vulnerabilities in the exposure of the Bank and its subsidiaries to operational risks.
 These indicators are continuously monitored and disclosed in periodic reports by means of summary risk measures that are shared with the competent structures and bodies: events such as the breach of certain thresholds or the emergence of anomalies trigger specific escalation processes aimed at defining and implementing appropriate mitigation actions.
 In addition, as part of the definition of the Risk Appetite Framework (RAF) and the preparation of the Recovery Plan and ICAAP Report, the Risk Management function performs analyses to assess its exposure to exceptional but plausible operational risk events.
 These are called stress analyses and help to identify the resilience of the Group by simulating the impacts of adverse situations in terms of riskiness under the assumption of adverse scenarios.

 It should also be noted that, in order to prevent and manage operational risk, the Parent Company’s Risk Management function works with other corporate functions to supervise the risks associated with the outsourcing of simple, essential or important operational functions; to assess the risks associated with the introduction of new products and services; and to carry out a preliminary assessment of the impact, in operational terms, of significant changes to the economic and contractual conditions of products.